stephen-zhao/datetime_matcher/README.md

 - Extracts a datetime object from text given a dfregex string.
 - Use strftime codes within a dfregex string to match datetimes.

+## dfregex Syntax

+The syntax for dfregex is nearly identical to that of conventional python regex.
+There is only one addition and one alteration to support datetime format codes.

+### The Datetime Format Codes

+The percentage character indicates the beginning of a datetime format code.
+These codes are the standard C-style ones used in the built-in `datetime` module for `strftime`.

+For a full list of codes, see [the Python docs](https://docs.python.org/3/library/datetime.html#strftime-and-strptime-format-codes).

+> NOTE: The following codes are currently not supported: %Z, %c, %x, %X

+### The Percent Literal (%)

+The percentage literal in conventional regex (`%`) must be escaped in dfregex (`\%`) because an unescaped one marks the beginning of a datetime format code and otherwise would be ambiguous.